 Elizabeth Frances (Cherokee)

 Elizabeth Frances (Cherokee) has performed at various theatres, including Center Theater Group, La Jolla Playhouse, Los Angeles Theatre Center, Shakespeare Santa Cruz, Native Voices, and the Kirk Douglas Theatre.
-Her film/TV credits include Ghost Forest, Hunting (Cannes 2012 Short Film Corner selection), and Drunktown’s Finest (Sundance 2014) with executive producer Robert Redford.
-Frances was also featured as one of twelve actors in the 2012 Talent Showcase with ABC.
+Some film/TV credits include AMC's The Son, LOVE on Netflix, NBC's Heartbeat, and Drunktown’s Finest (Sundance 2014) with executive producer Robert Redford.
 She has a BFA in acting from CalArts.